soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 I like using qualified imports because readers do not have to guess where a name comes from.
 Some modules are even designed to be imported qualified.
 For example, many container APIs such as maps, sets, and vectors have very similar API.
-If we need multiple containers in a single module we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know which `singleton` function we are referring to.
+If we want to use multiple containers in a single module we pretty much have to use qualified imports so that when we write a function such as `singleton`, which creates a container with a single value, GHC will know which `singleton` function we are referring to.

 Some people prefer to use import lists instead of qualified imports, because qualified names can be a bit verbose and noisy.
-I usually prefer them.
+I will often prefer qualified imports to import lists, but feel free to try both solutions and see which fits you better.
 For more information about imports, see this [wiki article](https://wiki.haskell.org/Import).